For most of the kids in my 5th-grade class, recess was their favorite part of the day.

 That’s not what I’m saying.

-Violence is the rarely the answer.
-As an adult, it is almost never the answer.
+Violence is rarely the answer.
+As an adult, it is rarely the answer.

 Instead of throat-punching the next prick that messes with you, listen to Cal Newport and BE SO GOOD THEY CAN’T IGNORE YOU.